UnceasingEagerness/IVDC_Autonomy/Inductions_2/README.md

 ```python
 cap = cv2.VideoCapture(video_path)
 ```
-Here you can add your video file path or put Zero if you want to use WEBCAM
+* If you want to use a video file, provide the full path to the file.
+* For webcam input, set video_path = 0.

 ## ***Preprocessing***
 ### **2. Grayscale Conversion**
 Each frame is converted to grayscale for easier processing.
 Grayscale reduces computation by focusing on intensity values rather than color channels.